ed-smith18/SongDownloader/README.md

 # SongDownloader
-This program allows you to download songs (mp3 format) given a Youtube playlist
+This program is currently set up to read songs from a public Youtube song playlist and download them.